This Instant Pot curry chicken recipe is inspired by Northern India and traditionally uses dairy instead of coconut milk.

 I once missed the holiday by spending Christmas in Ecuador and was so lonely that I knew coming home in the future was non-negotiable.

 Growing up on the East Coast, Canadian milk was always a big part of our traditions.
-It’s so versatile that we used it for Nova Scotian fish chowder, drank it with Nanny’s Christmas Cherry Balls and baked with it.

 Although we’re now adults, we still watch the Christmas cartoons.
 And Canadian milk is still part of our lives, although now more often in our homemade eggnog, lattes or Christmas breakfast french toast.